 Build A Website That Gets Results

 As a business in the cannabis industry, you’re going to see your share of obstacles when it comes to getting your name out there.
-And because you’re going to be subjected to far more red tape, regulations, biases, and bans than other businesses in your neighborhood, it’s imperative that you spend the appropriate time and resources on your website.
+And because you’re going to be subjected to far more red tape, regulations, biases, and bans than other businesses in your neighborhood, it’s imperative that you spend the appropriate time and resources on your website by choosing the right web design company.
 Your website is the digital hub of your marketing efforts and the first introduction to your business that most consumers will ever have (and you only get one chance to make a great first impression).
 Before you commit to saving a few bucks with a DIY site builder, or outsourcing to your nephew who took a class in web design one summer, consider that this is by far your biggest opportunity to give clients an unfiltered and honest look at who you are and what you represent.

 Educate Your Readers

 If you’re not doing content marketing yet, it’s time to start.
 Remember, when it comes to the cannabis industry, there are still a lot of half-truths, misconceptions, myths, and flat out lies that need to be clarified.
 Use your brand and your expertise to shine light on cannabis topics and educate your site visitors and social media followers as opposed to just hitting them with sales offers and promotions.
 By doing this, you’re adding credibility to your brand and doing your part to become a valued resource for your audience.
 You can even lend your expertise to other popular resources by way of guest blogs and user-submitted content.